 At 4.6 miles the trail ascends a small knoll and reaches the junction with the South Fork Pass trail at 4.9 miles.
 If you have the time and energy a side trip to the pass, gaining 140-ft. in 0.3 miles, is a pleasant diversion.
 Be forewarned that the views, while nice, are hardly panoramic.
 The junction is a good point to turn around if you are doing a long out-and-back hike from the upper trailhead.

 South Fork Junction to Lower Lost Man Trailhead

 Distance from Trailhead: 8.8 miles (one way)

 Elevation Gain: -2,270-ft.

 From the South Fork junction the path follows the arc of the valley as it curves to the south, descending along the west side of the creek.
 Along the way the path travels through meadows and then scrub growth, skirting the edge of spruce-fir forest growing on the slopes above trail.
 At 7.5 miles the trail enters a large meadow with nice views down valley.

 Reach the head of Lost Man Reservoir at 8.2 miles.
 The path now wanders along the lake’s western shore to a junction with an old jeep road heading left (east) at the foot of the lake.
 To reach the lower Lost Man trailhead stay right.
 The path climbs about 70-feet up a hillside to meet the Midway Pass trail, which switchbacks steeply up the hillside to the right (northwest).
-Bear left, following the trail as it loses 130-ft in 0.3 miles as it drops to a wooden bridge crossing the creek.
+Bear left, following the trail as it drops to a wooden bridge crossing the creek.
 The parking area by Highway 82 is located a short distance beyond the bridge.